microsoft/pxt-adafruit/olddocs/js/gallery.md

 # Gallery

-Overview of Touch Develop lessons for the BBC micro:bit.
+Overview of Touch Develop lessons for the @boardname@.

 ### @short Gallery